danimart1991/node-red-nodes/node-red-sonarr-api/README.md

 A set of [_Node-RED_](http://nodered.org/) nodes to use with [_Sonarr API_](https://sonarr.tv/).

+> **WARNING:** This palette of nodes can leave the _Radarr_ database inconsistent if not handled carefully.
+Take special care when applying values, for example: _Assigning a non-existent Quality Profile to a Movie._

 ## Install

 As other custom nodes, the recommendation is to install using [the "_Manage Palettes_" option in _Node-RED_](https://nodered.org/docs/user-guide/runtime/adding-nodes).